-The obligations of each Guarantor under its respective Guarantee are guaranteed on a several but not joint basis.
 This means that if the Issuer does not comply with its payment obligations under the Notes, a Noteholder will need to make a claim against each of the Guarantors, each claim for a portion of the total claim of such Noteholder against the Issuer.
 The obligations of each Guarantor under its respective Guarantee shall, at all times, be limited to the proportional share of contributions which such Guarantor has made in the Issuer as of the date of the issue of the relevant Notes as set out in the relevant Final Terms, taking into account that, in aggregate, the sum of the amounts of the Notes covered by such Guarantees in each case adds up to 100% of the amount of the Notes issued.
-As of the date of publication of the Base Prospectus, the contributions in the

-Issuer are as set out in section 1.3 - 'The Issuer's corporate structure' in Part VII - 'Description of the Issuer and the Guarantors'.
+As of the date of publication of this Base Prospectus, the contributions in the Issuer are as set out in section 1.3 - 'The Issuer's corporate structure' in Part VII - 'Description of the Issuer and the Guarantors'.
 The contributions in the Issuer may, however, evolve over time.